-Element 3.1: Safety performance monitoring and measurement Eval uati on tors of compliance erformance Р S 0 E How it is achieved Comments 3.1.4 Responsibilities and accountability for ensuring compliance with safety regulations are defined and applicable requirements are clearly identified in organisation manuals and procedures.
+Evaluation tors of compliance erformance P s 0 E How it is achieved Comments 3.1.4 Responsibilities and accountability for ensuring compliance with safety regulations are defined and applicable requirements are clearly identified in organisation manuals and procedures.
 3.1.5 There is an internal audit programme including details of the schedule of audits and procedures for audits, reporting, follow up, and records.
 3.1.6 Responsibilities and accountabilities for the internal audit process are defined and there is a person or group of persons with responsibilities for internal audits with direct access to the accountable manager.